umarmf343/DeepSpeech-Quran/data/quran/README.md

 ![hist_eval](https://user-images.githubusercontent.com/90985/83154322-481aa880-a100-11ea-882c-e38c6972c635.PNG)

 Note that some outliers with negative evaluation are removed.
 According to manual listing to the below samples, the default threashold is set at 0.15.
+With this selection, out of 25K user recording, only 18420 are accepted.

 | Imam Evaluation  | Sample User Recording |
 | ------------- | ------------- |